 - Follow up with a phone call to schedule a face to face appointment 1-2 weeks after the show.

-- Extend a personal invite to an open house or corporate seminar at your facility 2-3 months after.
+- If appropriate, extend a personal invite to an open house or corporate seminar at your facility 2-3 months after.

 Lead Follow-up Tips